2003scape/rscsundae/doc/whydec2001.md

 - There was no spell timer until widespread abuse of Runebot and AutoRune in 2002.
 This will be a config option, with the spell timer enabled by default.
+- Some 2001 era mechanics are probably lost forever (e.g. rates for mining from before fatigue), so we'll have to make do with using the later mechanics.